gaehlerm/SoftwareEngineering/README.md

 [clean craftsmanship, p.118]

 A fake is a working version of the object you want to replace, albeit it's a simplified one.
 For example your fake csv reader in the example below does not read a file from the disk, but just returns a string stored in the code.
 For running tests this is usually good enough without having the drawback of dealing with the file system, where your original data could easily be deleted or messed with by anyone else.

+In the following example, the `FakeCSVReader` does not write the data to a file, but stores it in a local variable.

 ```py
 class CSVReader: